Abby Huntsman

-Early life
+Early life and education

-Abigail Haight Huntsman was born in Philadelphia, Pennsylvania.
-She grew up in Utah but spent many years living in Asia, including Taiwan and Singapore.
-Huntsman graduated from East High School and attended the University of Utah for her freshman year of college while her father was running for governor.
-She then transferred to the University of Pennsylvania where she graduated in 2008 with a Bachelor of Arts degree in political science and communications.
+Huntsman was born in Philadelphia, Pennsylvania, on May 1, 1986.
+She was raised in Utah but spent several years in Taiwan and Singapore during her father's foreign postings as a U.S. ambassador.

+Huntsman graduated from East High School.
+She attended the University of Utah for her freshman year of college while her father was running for governor.
+She transferred to the University of Pennsylvania, where she graduated in 2008 with a Bachelor of Arts degree in political science and communications.

 Career

 At age 16, Huntsman worked a behind-the-scenes position at Good Morning America.
-By her own admission, she disliked it so much that she contemplated giving up on television "forever".
-While attending the University of Pennsylvania, Huntsman interned for Diane Sawyer.
-Huntsman, having observed Sawyer's representation of herself and manner of presenting news, became so impressed with her that she would later say, "I always think of her as someone that I hope I can try to be like."
+She disliked it so much that she contemplated giving up on television "forever".
+While attending the University of Pennsylvania, Huntsman interned with Diane Sawyer.
+Sawyer's representation of herself and manner of presenting news impressed her.
+"I always think of her as someone that I hope I can try to be like," she said in October 2015.